steno-aarhus/registers-project-database/dst/project-proposal-in-ddv/index.md

 ---
-title: "DST Project application"
+title: "DST Project proposal"
-description: Information on how to make a project application in DDV
+description: Information on how to make a project proposal in "Danmarks Datavindue" (DDV)
 ---

-To set up a subproject under the Project Database at SDCA you need to make a project application i "Danmarks Datavindue".
+To set up a subproject under the Project Database at SDCA you need to make a project proposal i DDV.

-Guide to project application:
+Guide to project proposal:

 Log in to remote.dst.dk with your DST log in details.
 Go to the “Denmark Data Window” (top left) on the f5 remote desktop.
 A new “DDV” tab will open.
 Log into DDV.